wmujahid/PlayOn-Sports2/README.md

 # How to run this project.

-You can either clone the repository from the github or downlad the zip.
+You can either clone the repository from the github or downlad the zip to view the code (make sure you're on the playground branch).

-The clone link and download option can be found from right side of the repository page

-After either cloning or downloading the project open it in your preferred code editor and navigate to (src/components/eventList.js) to view the code.

-Next navigate to the unzipped folder in you terminal and make sure you cd into the (hs-sports2) folder from there.

-Once inside the (hs-sports2) folder run a npm install or yarn install to make sure all the dependencies are installed to run the project.

-Once the npm or yarn install has completetd run a npm start or yarn start to run the code locally in your browser.
+In order to view the running code please click this link: https://wmujahid.github.io/hs-sports2/

 # Getting Started with Create React App